pseigo/book-exercises/cpsc110/notes/m4a-self-reference.md

 `cons` can be used to produce lists with more than one type of data; but we will not do that (our data definitions do not let us talk about that very well).

+## Other primitives that operate on lists

 Lists have functions that are SIMILAR to `struct` selectors:

 - `(first <list>)`: first element in list
 - `(rest <list>)`: list with front popped off
   - _Note: `rest` expects a non-empty list_
   - `(first (rest L2))`: produces element in `<list>`
     - pops element off the front of `L2`, then gets the first element in the new list
     - `(second <list>)` also exists, but popping and getting the first element as shown above is VERY useful in things like recursion and using accumulators!
 It's mostly useful because the procedure is generalized.
 - `(empty? <list>)`: produce true if argument is the empty list
 - `(length <list>)`: evaluates number of items on a list

-## ListOfX
+## ListOfPrimitive

-Here's what a "ListOfX" data definition looks like:
+Example of a "ListOfPrimitive" data definition:

 ```racket
 (require spd/tags)